guidoism/escape/index.md

 ### Existing research and ideas

-* [Project Oberon](http://www.projectoberon.com) -- CPU, Compiler, and OS written from scratch
+* [Project Oberon](http://www.projectoberon.com) -- CPU, Compiler, and OS written from scratch.
+Wirth demonstrates that it's entirely possible to design an entire system from the ground up -- Without relying on legacy code.
 * [*Seven Laws of Sane Personal Computing*](http://www.loper-os.org/?p=284) -- From Loper OS

 ### Areas of new research